Ubaid242/Ubaid242/README.md

 I'm open to:
 - 🌟 Open Source Contributions
 - 💡 Building Side Projects
 - 🛠️ Freelance or Remote Collaboration
+- 🖥️ CMS Projects (WordPress/Shopify)
+- 📈 SEO Strategy & Implementation

 > _“The best code is clean, simple, and speaks for itself.”_